-Orienteering is a sport to build your brain as well as your brawn.
-The aim is to find a sequence of control points that are marked on a specially designed map: the skill is to find all the points as efficiently as possible.
+Orienteering is an outdoor activity where you walk or run a course via a series of checkpoints (controls), using a specially designed and detailed map for guidance.
 Competitive events involve finishing the course as quickly as you can, but it doesn’t have to be a race: there’s a lot of fun in just going at your own pace.

-Orienteering began in Sweden and the first public competition was held in Norway in 1897.
+Orienteering originated in Sweden over a century ago and in 1962 the first Scottish Championships were held at Dunkeld.
 Courses are often planned around beautiful or wild countryside.
 Scotland’s forests are ideal, with their attractive scenery, well-made paths, and unlimited fiendish hiding places for the control points.

-Scottish Orienteering have lots more details about the sport, including a beginners’ guide video and a list of local clubs.
-One-off events take place in forests throughout the year and we work closely with Scottish Orienteering to support the sport.
+Scottish Orienteering has lots more details about the sport, including a beginners’ guide, a list of local clubs and an events calendar.
+One-off events take place in forests throughout the year.